Eggerss–O'Flyng Building: About

 The building was constructed in four stages starting in 1902 and finished in 1928.
-For fifty years it was the headquarters for the Eggerss–O'Flyng Company, which manufactured cardboard boxes.
-The building was designed in the Renaissance Revival style by John Latenser, Sr. When the building was built it was common for business in Omaha to build warehouses near the railroad on the east and south side of town the Douglas Eggerss–O'Flyng building being one of these.
+For fifty years, it was the headquarters for the Eggerss–O'Flyng Company, which manufactured cardboard boxes.
+The building was designed in the Renaissance Revival style by John Latenser, Sr. In the early 1900s, it was common for businesses in Omaha to build warehouses near the railroad on the east and south side of town, the Douglas Eggerss–O'Flyng building being one of these.

-The Eggerrs–O'Flyng Company was founded by August J. Eggerss, a German immigrant, in 1881.
+The Eggerrs–O'Flyng Company was founded by German immigrant August J. Eggerss in 1881.
 After constructing the building, Eggerss merged with Ivyl O'Flyng in 1903, who became the company's treasurer.
 William Dennis Lane, who started with the company in 1900 at age 15 as a factory helper, became president in 1932 and remained president until the company was sold sometime after 1950.
-At its largest, the Eggerrs–O'Flyng Company's payroll was 225 employees.
+At its largest, the Eggerrs–O'Flyng Company's payroll consisted of 225 employees.
 During World War II, the company manufactured cardboard boxes for 20 millimeter shells, 90 millimeter shells, bomb fuses and other items going overseas to the armed forces.
-For many years, it manufactured cigar boxes, and In its later years, boxes for foodstuffs.
+For many years, it manufactured cigar boxes, and in its later years, boxes for foodstuffs.

-In 1993 the building was renovated at a cost of $3.3 million and turned into loft style apartments.
+In 1993, the building was renovated at a cost of $3.3 million and turned into loft style apartments.
 It now houses 48 units.
 In addition to being listed independently on the National Register of Historic Places individually, the building is listed as a contributing property to the Warehouses in Omaha Multiple Properties Submission.